1. Home

 Press any key to obtain the certificate once the records have been updated...

 It is at this point in running the getssl script that one will have to make an entry in the DNS configuration.
 The purpose is to show and verify to the certificate authority (CA) that you legitimately own and control the domain.
 Add a TX entry to the domains DNS record.
-Here we show a text entry for a bind configuration:
+Here we show a text entry for a bind DNS configuration:

 File: /var/named/chroot/var/named/data/named.megacorp.com